-With respect to the election of two Class I Directors in Proposal No. 1, such Directors are elected by a plurality of the votes cast if a quorum is present.
-Votes may be cast for or withheld from each Director.
+With respect to the election of one Class II Director in Proposal No. 1, such Director is elected by a plurality of the votes cast if a quorum is present.
+Votes may be cast for or withheld from the Director.
 In a plurality election, votes may only be cast in favor of or withheld from each nominee; votes that are withheld will be excluded entirely from the vote and will have no effect.
-This means that the two persons receiving the highest number of "FOR" votes will be elected as Directors.
+This means that the person receiving the highest number of "FOR" votes will be elected as Director.

 Approval of Proposal Nos.
-2 and 3, regarding the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016 and advisory vote on the compensation of our named executive officers respectively, requires the affirmative vote of a majority of the votes cast at the Annual Meeting in person or by proxy.
+2, 3 and 4, regarding the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, amendment of our Employee Stock Purchase Plan and advisory vote on the compensation of our named executive officers respectively, requires the affirmative vote of a majority of the votes cast at the Annual Meeting in person or by proxy.
+With respect to Proposal No. 5, the advisory vote on the frequency of future advisory votes on compensation for our named executive officers, the alternative (one year, two years or three years) receiving the highest number of votes cast in person or by proxy will be considered the frequency recommended by stockholders.

-Any shares not voted (whether by abstention, broker non-vote or otherwise) will have no impact on the election of Directors, except to the extent that the failure to vote for an individual results in another individual receiving a larger percentage of votes, and no impact on the proposal for approval of each other matter expected to be voted on at the Annual Meeting.
+Any shares not voted (whether by abstention, broker non-vote or otherwise) will have no impact on the election of a Director, except to the extent that the failure to vote for an individual results in another individual receiving a larger percentage of votes, and no impact on the proposal for approval of each other matter expected to be voted on at the Annual Meeting.